 Last Revised: September 2009

-Leave of absence without salary, for periods up to and including 12 months, may be granted by the president to faculty who have been employed by the System for one year or more.
+Leave of absence without salary, for periods up to 12 months, may be granted by the President to faculty who have been employed by the System for one year or more.

 Reasons for leave of absence without salary would include: a) to undertake work that benefits the System, such as research, advanced study, related consultation, teacher exchange, and governmental service; or b) other situations deemed appropriate by the president.